What is a UK Ancestry visa?

 Please note that you have to have completed 5 years of residence and have a 12 months of residence after the indefinite leave to remain is received in order to be eligible to apply for British citizenship.

-Both UK visa categories (Tier 1 Investor visa and UK Ancestry visa) allow you to bring your family to the UK.
+A UK Ancestry visa allows you to bring your family to the UK.

 The family typically consists of the spouse and children who are less than 18 years old at the time of their application.